cssnr/auto-auth/README.md

 Modern Chrome Web Extension and Firefox Browser Addon for Automatic Basic HTTP Authentication with many Options and Features.

+To take it for a test drive, install the addon and head over to: https://authenticationtest.com/HTTPAuth/
+then enter the username `user` and password `pass`

 * [Install](#Install)
 * [Features](#Features)
     - [Upcoming Features](#Upcoming-Features)